molgenis/molgenis-app-biobank-explorer/README.md

 See: [App developement documentation](https://molgenis.gitbooks.io/molgenis/content/developer_documentation/app-development.html)

-You can now create a working application that can be imported in MOLGENIS directly by executing:
+You can now create a working application that can be imported in MOLGENIS directly, by executing:

 ```bash
 yarn build